What is the relationship between trade secrets and a covenant not to compete?

 Sensible precautions include marking documents containing trade secrets "Confidential," locking trade secret materials away after business hours, maintaining computer security and providing access to secret information only to people with a reasonable need to know.
 These actions would show a court that you intend to maintain secrecy.

 The most common and most effective way to protect trade secrets is through use of nondisclosure agreements (NDAs).
 Courts have repeatedly reiterated that the use of nondisclosure agreements is the most important way to maintain the secrecy of confidential information.
-Learn more about
+Learn more about nondisclosure agreements, or create an NDA online.

 How can a business enforce its rights if someone steals or improperly discloses confidential information?

-Uniform Trade Secrets Act (UTSA), a model law drafted by legal scholars.
+Every state has a law prohibiting theft or disclosure of trade secrets.
+Most of these laws are derived from the Uniform Trade Secrets Act (UTSA), a model law drafted by legal scholars.
 A list of states that have adopted some version of the UTSA is provided at the end of this FAQ.

 A trade secret owner can enforce rights against someone who steals confidential information by asking a court to issue an order (an injunction) preventing further disclosure or use of the secrets.
 A trade secret owner can also collect damages for any economic injury suffered as a result of the trade secret's improper acquisition and use.
 Here are some examples of incidents that can lead to trade secret lawsuits: